slightlyoff/cassowary.js/README.md

 If you would like to avoid building V8 but have Java installed, a copy of Rhino (`js.jar`) is included in this repo. `run.sh` should detect that `d8` is not in your path and attempt to fall back to using Rhino to run the tests.
+If it's not working out of the box, check to ensure that Java is installed and in your PATH.

 Supported Runtimes
 ------------------